 The Marketing Research Process

 Marketing research is a useful and necessary tool for helping marketers and an organization’s executive leadership make wise decisions.
-Carrying out marketing research can involve highly specialized skills that go deeper than the information outlined in this chapter.
+Carrying out marketing research can involve highly specialized skills that go deeper than the information outlined in this module.
 However, it’s important for any marketer to be familiar with the basic procedures and techniques of marketing research.

 It’s very likely that at some point a marketing professional will need to supervise an internal marketing research activity or to work with an outside marketing research firm to conduct a research project.
 Managers who understand the research function can do a better job of framing the problem and critically appraising the proposals made by research specialists.
 They are also in a better position to evaluate their findings and recommendations.

 Periodically marketers themselves need to find solutions to marketing problems without the assistance of marketing research specialists inside or outside the company.
 If you are familiar with the basic procedures of marketing research, you can supervise and even conduct a reasonably satisfactory search for the information needed.